-A. Knowledge and Understanding

-On completing the programme we want students to know and understand:

-- A1: The commercial need for computing applications, their nature and evolution. - A2: Core software technologies, development tools and languages. - A3: Technical, professional, security and business issues surrounding the development, operation and maintenance of computing systems. - A4: Techniques and tools for the specification of requirements, analysis, design and implementation of computing systems, thereby adopting a software engineering approach. - A5: Hardware platforms, network architectures, technologies and standards, used in and to support computing systems. - A6: Techniques, tools and issues involved in management of systems, including those impacting upon system security. - A7: Supporting and current techniques and technologies. - A8: The professional, ethical, social and legal issues involved in the development and operation of computing systems. - A9: Techniques for the application of mathematical principles to the computing domain.
+a) Knowledge and Understanding 0 n completing the programme we want students to know and comprehensively understand: A. A. A. A. A. A. A. A. A. A. A. A. A. A The commercial need for and context of computing applications, their nature and evolution.
+Core software engineering technologies, development tools and languages.
+Technical, professional, security and business issues and goals surrounding the development, peration and maintenance of computing systems.
+Techniques and tools for the specification of requirements, analysis, modelling, design, nplementation, risks, safety, testing and documentation of computing systems, thereby adopting software engineering approach.
+Hardware platforms, network architectures, technologies and standards, used in and to upport computing systems.
+Techniques, tools and issues involved in the application and management of a range of current nd emerging aspects of computer science. systems, including those impacting upon system ecurity.
+Supporting and current techniques and technologies.
+The professional, ethical, social and legal issues involved in the development and operation of omputing systems.
+Techniques for the application of mathematical principles to the computing domain.
+10. Contemporary issues at the frontiers of research and development in computer science. b) ) Intellectual Skills 8: 8: 8: 8: 8: 8: 8: 8: 8: 8: 8: 8: 8: 8 he most important intellectual skills developed on the programme are to: 1: Select, plan and manage individual and team-based development projects.
+2: Discuss and critically evaluate available development tools, methods, and technologies and associated user, professional, risk, safety and commercial issues.
+3: Identify problems, both familiar and unfamiliar, and systematically select and apply opropriate and effective methods and tools for their solution.
+4: Systematically analyse a range of problem domains of different complexity, and build an ffective software solution to given problems in that domain.
+5: Integrate and critically evaluate information and data from a variety of sources, including, as opropriate from research and advanced scholarship.
+6: Demonstrate and exercise independence of mind and thought.
+7: Reflect on the professional and ethical issues surrounding computing applications development nd use.

-B. Intellectual Skills

-The most important intellectual skills developed on the programme are to:

-- B1: Select, plan and manage individual and team-based development projects. - B2: Discuss and critically evaluate available development tools, methods, and technologies and associated user and professional issues. - B3: Identify a problem and select and apply effective methods and tools for its solution. - B4: Select the most appropriate methods and tools for the solution to a given problem. - B5: Analyse a simple problem domain, and build an effective software solution to given problems in that domain. - B6: Integrate and evaluate information and data from a variety of sources. - B7: Demonstrate and exercise independence of mind and thought. - B8: Reflect on the professional and ethical issues surrounding computing applications development and use.

-C. Practical Skills

-The most useful practical skills, techniques and capabilities developed are:

-- C1: Analyse, design, build and test software solutions, adopting a software engineering approach, to increasingly complex and varied computing problem domains. - C2: Use a range of tools, techniques, knowledge and technologies in the development of computing applications. - C3: Design and build high quality, secure computing applications with appropriate interactive components, networking and database support. - C4: Use appropriate techniques and tools to support effective management of the development and operation of software systems. - C5: Manage the development of a computing system and evaluate the effectiveness of the system and development process.
+c) Practical Skills The most useful practical skills, techniques and capabilities developed are: to ir Analyse, design, build and test software solutions, adopting a software engineering approach, acreasingly complex and varied computing problem domains, working with technical ertainty as appropriate.
+C2: 0 Use a range of tools, techniques, knowledge and technologies in the development and • ration of computing applications, including for their security, and as appropriate in support of ctive research.
+Design and build high quality, secure computing applications with appropriate interactive ponents, networking and database support.
+Use appropriate techniques and tools to support effective management of the development operation of software systems, considering risk and safety.
+Manage the development of a computing system and evaluate the effectiveness of the system development process.
+Demonstrating innovation and / or creativity in the development of computing applications. d) Transferable/Key Skills The student will be able to: D1: Communicate advanced information, ideas, problems and their solutions, in both written and oral form.
+D2: Manage their time and resources efficiently.
+D3: Work effectively both individually and as a member of a team.
+D4: Exercise initiative and personal responsibility.
+D5: Learn independently using a diverse range of resources.
+D6: Critically evaluate their own learning experience.
+Apply appropriate mathematical skills to the design, building and testing of software systems Demonstrate research skills at an appropriately advanced level

-D. Transferable/Key Skills

-The student will be able to:

-D1: communicate information, ideas, problems and their solution, in both written and oral form.

-D2: manage their time and resources efficiently.

-D3: work effectively both individually and as a member of a team.

-D4: exercise initiative and personal responsibility.

-D5: learn independently using a diverse range of resources.

-D6: evaluate and criticise their own learning experience.

-D7: apply appropriate mathematical skills to the design, building and testing of software systems.